darkbyteCn/TinyPOS/README.md

 # Platform
-In this project, it includes the frontend for Android and the backend for Linux or Window.
+In this project, it includes the frontend for Android and the backend for Linux or Windows.
 The frontend for iOS and Web Browser will come soon.

 # Backend